Let’s Compare These High-Potential Canadian Growth ETFs

-So, if you’re an investor who doesn’t have the time or ability to pick individual stocks, you may be looking to grow ETFs to maximize your long-term overall returns.
+So, if you’re an investor who doesn’t have the time or ability to pick individual stocks, you may be looking to ETFs that prioritize total return to squeeze out the largest amount of money from your portfolio.

 Growth ETFs are designed to give you exposure to companies with the potential for above-average revenue and earnings growth, which are often found in sectors like technology.